marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

         return self._parse_alt()
 ```

-I've tried to cut everything but the underlying structure, so some machinery you might expect to see is omitted, such as tracking position in the token list.
+I've tried to cut everything but the underlying structure, meaning some machinery you might expect to see is omitted, such as tracking position in the token list.

 ## Automata

 Implementing automata!
-This is the home stretch now, I'll be honest with you that this post has become much longer than I was anticipating 😅 But I've stuck to my desire to write content I would have wanted to read, and I hope it has been helpful, or at least interesting, to you so far.
+This is the home stretch now.
+I'll be honest with you, this post has become much longer than I was anticipating 😅 But I've stuck to my desire to write content I would've' wanted to read.
+I hope its been helpful, or at least interesting, to you so far.

 The full code for this section can be found [here][impl-auto].

-Since we're going to want to implement many different automata it will be useful to have a uniform interface for them all, and so again we're going to use an abstract base class.
+Since we're going to want to implement many different automata it will be useful to have a uniform interface for them all, and again we're going to use an abstract base class.

-We've already stated way above that we're done when we have a uniform function to test all of our automata with `(pattern, match)` pairs of strings.
-This function will have to parse each pattern into the given automata, and ask the automata whether it accepts the given match string.
+Our finishing criteria requires a uniform function to test all of our automata with `(pattern, match)` pairs of strings.
+This function will have to parse each pattern into an automata, and check whether it accepts the match string.
 So an `accepts` method will be part of the interface.

-The `accepts` method will need to know which state to start in, how to transition from one state to others and whether a state is final or not.
-Hence, we're going to need methods for `initial`, `final` and `transition` on the base class.
-These will be abstract methods though because it is exactly the responsibility of each implementation to provide this behaviour, it's what makes them different after all.
+The `accepts` method will need to know how to "drive" the automata.
+This requires knowing which state to start in, how to transition between states and whether a state is final or not.
+Hence, we're going to need methods for `initial`, `final` and `transition`.
+These will be abstract methods because it is exactly the responsibility of each automata to provide this behaviour, it's what makes them different after all.

-We've mentioned that we want a uniform method to construct the automata, so this will be in the interface as well.
+We want a uniform method to construct the automata as well.
 I will implement this as a `from_node` method which will take an instance of `Node`.
 I don't want to provide a `from_pattern` method, taking a string, to avoid including `Parser` machinery in the `Automata` implementation.

 ### Base Class